Tashish97/Ashish-Portfolio/README.md

 # Ashish_Toppo_Portfolio
-**This is my Project Portfolio to showcsae my knowledge and working methodology in the field of Data Science and Machine Learning.**
+**This is my Project Portfolio to showcsae my knowledge and working methodology in the field of Data Science and Machine Learning while working as a Data Scientist.**
 Please look into the attached pdf to each project for complete Project and it's Documentation.

 # [Project 1: Insurance Forecast ](https://github.com/Tashish97/Linear-Regression)